lhiratsuka/icr/README.md

-# icr
+# KAggle ICR
-ICR - Identifying Age-Related Conditions Use Machine Learning to detect conditions with measurements of anonymous characteristics
+ Identifying Age-Related Conditions Use Machine Learning to detect conditions with measurements of anonymous characteristics